Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 - os - This module allows the app to have access to the operating system, giving the app the ability to access environment variables
 - flask - This module is the framework for the app, allowing the app to have a user
 - flask_pymongo - This module allows the flask framework to connect with the MongoDB database.
-- werkzeug.security - This module has been used to create user passwords and verification.
+- werkzeug.security - This module was used for the creation of user passwords and verification.
 - datetime - This module has been used to record timestamps by the app.

 ## Outside libraries